nkundiushuti/nkundiushuti.github.io/_research/biodenoising.md

 ## Audio demos

 Here we look at zero-shot performance of the methods on the benchmarking dataset, i.e. generalization to unseen taxa and noise.
 None of the methods has been adapted/seen to the tested datasets.
 So the performance may improve when doing self-training to those data.
-Similarly, noisereduce may improve by hand-tuning its parameters to each of the files.
+We are actually working on such a method.

 First, we compare the original noisy file with our denoising trained on pseudo-clean targets(biodenoising) and two state of the art methods noisereduce and noisy target training.